 Apocrine sweat glands: The mysterious odor producers

 What do they do?
-The exact function of apocrine glands in humans has not yet been fully deciphered, but they come to life during puberty and their secretions may play a role in spreading pheromone-like signals.
+The exact function of apocrine glands in humans has not yet been fully deciphered, but they come to life during puberty and their secretion may play a role in spreading pheromone-like signals.

 How are they activated?
-While eccrine glands are activated by heat and body temperature, apocrine glands often respond to emotional stress, anxiety or hormonal changes.
+While eccrine glands are activated by heat and body temperature, apocrine glands often respond to emotional stress, anxiety, or hormonal changes.

-Symptoms of excessive sweating
+Symptoms of excessive perspiration

-Excessive perspiration, also known as hyperhidrosis, is a condition in which the body produces more sweat than necessary to regulate temperature without an underlying condition.
+Excessive perspiration, also known as hyperhidrosis, is a condition in which the body produces more sweat than is necessary to regulate temperature without an underlying condition.
 Here are some symptoms and characteristics of excessive sweating:

-Constant sweating: Excessive sweating can be persistent or occur in episodes even when it is not hot or when you are at rest.
+Constant sweating: Excessive sweating can be persistent or occur in episodes, even when it is not hot or when you are at rest.

-Night sweats: You wake up at night with sweat soaked bedding or nightwear for no apparent reason such as fever or nightmares.
+Night sweats: You wake up at night with sweat-soaked bedding or nightwear, for no apparent reason such as fever or nightmares.

-Emotional and psychological effects: People with hyperhidrosis may feel self-conscious, isolated or depressed because of their condition.
-It can affect social activities, work and general daily life.
+Emotional and psychological effects: People with hyperhidrosis may feel self-conscious, isolated, or depressed because of their condition.
+It can affect social activities, work, and general daily life.

 If you suspect that you suffer from excessive sweating, it is wise to consult a doctor or dermatologist.
 They can determine the cause of the problem and recommend appropriate treatment.